-With regard to the Regional Directors, the local AMSA chapters in the region involved shall be empowered to provide feedback regarding a Regional Director who has failed to perform his/her position, providing that the person in question be given the opportunity to answer the charges against him/her..
-Furthermore, the appropriate Trustee (i.e. PT, IT or VPM), VPLD and Board of Regional Directors (i.e. BRDs, PRDs, IRDs) shall be empowered to dismiss from his/her position any Regional Director who has failed to perform the duties of his/her position.
+With regard to the Directors, the local AMSA chapters in the region involved shall be empowered to provide feedback regarding a Director who has failed to perform his/her position, providing that the person in question be given the opportunity to answer the charges against him/her..
+Furthermore, the appropriate Trustee (i.e. PT, IT or VPM), VPLD and Board of Regional Membership Directors shall be empowered to dismiss from his/her position any Director who has failed to perform the duties of his/her position.
 The Officer in question must be given written warning and then, upon further complaint, the opportunity to answer the charges against them within 14 days.
-A vote of at least two-thirds (2/3) of said Board of Regional Directors, Trustee and VPLD shall be necessary for dismissal.
+The respective Trustee and VPLD shall be necessary for dismissal.